YOU ARE MY LORD AND THE TRUTH THAT I CLING TO

 God’s goodness is shown not only in His blessings but in losses and sufferings.
 God disciplines those He loves (Heb 12:7,8,9,10,11).
 An undisciplined child is an unloved child and experiences frustration in life and cannot appreciate blessings because of his or her lack of hardships.

 Jonah was disciplined by God first for his rebellion against God’s will but later for his resentment towards the people of Nineveh.
-God instructs Jonah with an object lesson by providing a vine to comfort him in the hot desert sun (Jnh 4:6).
-But, then He provides a worm that takes away Jonah’s comfort so that he could experience loss (Jnh 4:7).
-Finally, God sends a strong wind to cause suffering (Jnh 4:8).
+God instructed Jonah with an object lesson by providing a vine to comfort him in the hot desert sun (Jnh 4:6).
+But, then He provided a worm that took away Jonah’s comfort so that he could experience loss (Jnh 4:7).
+Finally, God sent a strong wind to cause suffering (Jnh 4:8).
 Jonah needed to learn from Job that the Lord gives and the Lord takes away, yet, blessed be the Lord (Job 1:20,21).